 As there are still a sizeable number of people who contract Covid-19 in Hong Kong, the city’s residents are concerned about what will happen to them if they either test positive for the virus or are deemed close contacts of a confirmed Covid-19 patient.
 Here, find out what to expect if you test positive for the virus or are a close contact of someone infected with the virus.

 Note: While the information provided here is accurate at the time of writing, the situation is changing regularly and rapidly and this article may not always be up-to-date.
 Refer to the government’s official guidelines for the most updated information: StayHomeSafe Scheme and where to get tested/what to do if you test positive.

 What happens if you test positive for Covid-19?

 Those who test positive for the virus after undergoing a nucleic acid test at a community testing centre or mobile specimen collection station can report their health status on this website and will be added to the Covid-19 Admission Allocation System.
 Anyone in the community who tests positive on a RAT and reports it to the government should declare their Covid-positive result on this website.

 Confirmed patients are isolated in different facilities, depending on the severity of their symptoms.
-The following applies to incoming travellers with an amber health code and residents with no recent history of overseas travel:
+The following applies to incoming travellers and residents with no recent history of overseas travel:

 - Patients in critical condition and in need of hospitalisation: Anyone infected with Covid-19 who is deemed in critical or serious condition, who are elderly, or who have chronic ailments are sent to public hospitals.

 - Patients in relatively stable condition: These patients are sent to the North Lantau Hospital Hong Kong Infection Control Centre (HKICC) and community treatment facilities, such as the one at AsiaWorld-Expo.

 - Asymptomatic patients: These patients who do not need medical attention are sent to different isolation facilities depending on the amount of non-Covid care they need.

 - Isolation facilities and holding centres for the elderly: These facilities are for patients who require care support.